Starlink

 Starship targets first payload to orbit H2 2026. xAI (merged Feb 2026) provides Grok models and orbital AI data centers.
 The narrative engine of the IPO.

-Any U.S. broker with Nasdaq access will list SPCX on day one.
-Most major brokers waive commissions on stock trades.
+Any U.S. broker with Nasdaq access carries SPCX — Fidelity, Schwab, Robinhood, Interactive Brokers, E*TRADE.
+Most waive commissions on stock trades.

 ACH transfer typically clears in 1–3 business days.
-Wire transfers settle same-day.
-Fund before pricing on June 11 to participate at the open.
+Wire transfers settle same-day if you want cash ready sooner.

 Big spending, bigger ambitions: $3B in Starship R&D in 2025 alone, plus $930M in Q1 2026.
 The losses are operational by design — payload delivery is meant to begin H2 2026.